St Avit Loisirs, le Bugue Review

 I wouldn’t, I think it’s definitely a fishermans lake not a fun lake.

 No, it is quite hilly in areas but nothing extreme.
 If you have any issues with hills, the main area of the campsite is quite flat so I’d request being around there.

 Are there Mosquito's?

-We did see one, but it’s still a bit to early for them.
+We did see one, but it was still a bit too early for them.
 The site is quite wooded and there were a lot of insects.
 Remember it’s camping and we are in their home.